Changes-in-Changes for Ordered Choice Models with Underreporting: Empirical Application

 The intense debate surrounding the legalization of marijuana (cannabis) and its impact on individual consumption behavior, and more generally, on society, has been a pivotal policy issue in Western countries for decades.
 In many of these nations, the possession and consumption of marijuana are illegal, primarily due to concerns over its contribution to crime escalation and the associated societal and economic costs \citep{BML2019}.
 Additionally, there are health-related concerns, with evidence suggesting that early-age cannabis consumption can lead to lower educational attainment \citep{VOW2009, MZLBHB2007, MOCCEHOSS2004} and cognitive deficits in verbal learning and memory tasks \citep{SJRDCHL2011}.
 The potential of cannabis serving as a gateway to more harmful drug use has also been documented \citep[see][and references therein]{P2010}.

-In this section, we investigate the effects of recreational marijuana legalization for adults in several U.S. states on the consumption behavior of 8th-grade high-school students in those states in 2016.
+In this section, we investigate the effects of recreational marijuana legalization for adults in several U.S. states on the short-term consumption behavior of 8th-grade high-school students in those states during our sample period.
 The focus on these minors, typically aged 13 to 14, is critical due to their heightened vulnerability to the health risks associated with marijuana consumption.
-Unlike existing studies, which predominantly examined legalization effects on average usage or consumption \citep[see][]{AHR2015, WHC2015, CWFKSSH2017, HWB2022}, or on the timing of the first (early age) consumption \citep{WBJ2014}, we investigate the distributional effects of recreational marijuana legalization on the entire consumption distribution within the aforementioned high-school cohort in various states.\footnote{Unlike \citet{HWB2022}, who consider mean effects for the legalization of recreational marijuana usage on underage adolescents among others, the survey data used in this analysis exclusively covers enrolled high-school students (see next paragraph).
-Thus, it does not provide insights into effects on high-school drop-outs.} Additionally, we account for the possibility that consumption behavior may not always be reported truthfully, and more importantly, that reporting behavior itself may be affected by the legalization, possibly due to shifts in stigma, public perception, or attitudes towards marijuana consumption.
+Unlike existing studies, which predominantly examined legalization effects on average usage or consumption \citep[see][]{AHR2015, WHC2015, CWFKSSH2017, HWB2022}, or on the timing of the first (early age) consumption \citep{WBJ2014}, we investigate the distributional effects of recreational marijuana legalization on the entire consumption distribution within the aforementioned high-school cohort in various states.\footnote{Unlike \citet{HWB2022}, who consider mean effects for the legalization of recreational marijuana use on underage adolescents among others, the survey data used in this analysis exclusively cover enrolled high-school students (see next paragraph).
+Thus, they do not provide insights into effects on high-school drop-outs.} Additionally, we account for the possibility that consumption behavior may not always be reported truthfully, and more importantly, that reporting behavior itself may be affected by the legalization, possibly due to shifts in stigma, public perception, or attitudes towards marijuana consumption.